locka99/cpp-to-rust-book/src/memory_management/index.md

 ## Stack Overflows

 The main worry from using the stack is the possibility of a stack overflow, i.e the stack pointer moves out of the memory reserved for the stack and starts trampling on other memory.

 This can occur in two common ways in isolation or combination:

-Deeply nested function calls, e.g. a recursive function that traverses a binary tree, or a recursive function that never stops
+* Deeply nested function calls, e.g. a recursive function that traverses a binary tree, or a recursive function that never stops
-Exhausting stack by using excessive and/or large local variables in functions, e.g. lots of 64KB byte arrays.
+* Exhausting stack by using excessive and/or large local variables in functions, e.g. lots of 64KB byte arrays.

 ### C++

-Most C++ compilers won't catch an overflow at all.
+Some C++ compilers won't catch an overflow at all.
 They have no guard page and thus allow the stack pointer to just grow whereever memory takes it until the program is destabilized and crashes.

 The gcc compiler has support segmented stacks but as described earlier not without issue.

+The MSVC compiler adds a guard page and stack pointer checks when when the stack pointer could advance more than a page in a single jump and potentially miss the guard page.

 ### Rust